Doxygen

 Yes, it is a free static site generator.

-It is also an open source solution, and you can find its source code on GitHub.
+Moreover, it is an open-source solution, and you can find its source code on GitHub.

 Which country uses Doxygen the most?

-The majority of Doxygen users are from Russia.
+The majority of Doxygen users are from Germany.

 Who uses Doxygen?